ryansgot/android-java-coverage-merger/README.md

     }
 }
 ```
+Note that the sources included in each report will be the same as the sources for the variant.
+Therefore, if you have different sources for the free and paid flavors, then make sure to run the appropriate test task.

 Finally, in order to to a combined run of local JVM and connected android testing that generates the merged report for the free debug variant,
 ```
 $ ./gradlew clean createMergedFreeDebugReport